livereload/LiveReload/windows/README.md

 WARNING: you must be building from `windows/` folder of the [main LiveReload repository](https://github.com/livereload/LiveReload2) (branch “devel”).
 If you are running from `livereload-windows` repository, `bundle-plugins.cmd` won't work.

+WARNING 2: you must be building from a folder without funny characters in the path (esp spaces).

 Prerequisites:

 * Microsoft Visual Studio 2012 (VS 2010 should work too)